carlo-nonato/python-VRPTW/README.md

 This program solves the VRPTW (Vehicle Routing Problem with Time Windows) with a column generation based approach and different dynamic programming algorithms for the subproblem, called ESPPRC (Elementary Shortest Path with Resource Constraints).
 Until now there are two implementation of the subproblem: the exact dynamic programming and the decremental state space relaxation (DSSR).
 They are "inspired" (meaning that they are not perfect implementations) respectively by [1] and [2].

+The program also apply optionally a branch and bound scheme to the number of vehicles, so that the optimal solution returned has an integer number of vehicles.
+This is not sufficient to have also integer variables (meaning that every path returned is either used fully or not at all), but it is enough in some cases.

 ## Dependencies
  - Python
  - Numpy and Scipy